-- 1. There were in-progress courses on the last transcript you submitted: Submit final transcripts from other colleges attended and any score reports from AP, IB, and CLEP to the Registrar's Office.
+- 1. There were in-progress courses on the last transcript you submitted: - Submit final transcripts from other colleges attended and any score reports from AP, IB, and CLEP to the Registrar's Office.
 In-progress courses are not posted to the TCR, and therefore, cannot be used for prerequisites or degree requirements. - 2.
-A course has been posted on your TCR incorrectly (e.g. statistics was entered as statics) or completed coursework is not posted: - Contact the Registrar's Office so it can be corrected.
-Create a help (RT) ticket in myUMBC or call the office. - 3.
-There is a notation on the TCR of "More Info Needed":
+A course has been posted on your TCR incorrectly (e.g. statistics was entered as statics) or completed coursework is not posted:

-This means the course title/description did not provide enough information.
-You will need to provide a detailed syllabus (with a list of topics), accompanied by a "Course Description Review" form (available on the Registrar's website).
-Submit the documents to the Registrar's Office or email them to transferservicesforms@umbc.edu with "Course Description Review" in the subject line.
-Syllabi are often available on the website of your prior institution.
+Contact the Registrar's Office so it can be corrected.
+Create a help (RT) ticket in myUMBC or call the office.

-4. You have completed coursework that may be applicable to major or minor requirements and your TCR does not show your transfer course as directly equivalent to a specific UMBC course.
-For example, General Chemistry I from the University of Tampa is equivalent to CHEM SL\1L on your TCR instead of CHEM101:
+- 3. There is a notation on the TCR of "More Info Needed": This means the course title/description did not provide enoughinformation.
+You will need to provide a detailed syllabus (with a listof topics), accompanied by an electronic "Course Description Review" form(available on the Registrar's website).
+Syllabi are oftenavailable on the website of your prior institution. - 4.
+You have completed coursework that may be applicable to major or minor requirements and your TCR does not show your transfer course as directly equivalent to a specific UMBC course.
+For example, General Chemistry I from the University of Tampa is equivalent to CHEM SL_1L on your TCR instead of CHEM101:

 You will need to provide a detailed syllabus (with a list of topics), accompanied by a "Course Description Review" form (available on the Registrar's website).
-Submit the documents to the Registrar's Office or email them to transferservicesforms@umbc.edu with "Course Description Review" in the subject line.